DaRealFreak/watcher-go/README.md

 These root commands are currently available with following functionality:
 ```
 Available Commands:
-  add                   add an item or account to the database
+  add                   add an item, account, OAuth2 client or cookie to the database
   backup                generates a backup of the current settings and database file
   generate-autocomplete generates auto completion for Bash, Zsh and PowerShell
   help                  Help about any command